Use a Custom Buildpack

 or .tgz

-we will download and extract this archive.
-This allows you to host a private buildpack archive with typically a secret hash inside the url (for ex. https://myhostingsite/secret-hash-with-lot-letters-and-numbers.tgz).
+, Scalingo downloads and extracts this archive.
+This allows you to host a private buildpack archive.
+It may typically contain a secret hash inside the URL (e.g. https://myhostingsite/secret-hash-with-lot-letters-and-numbers.tgz).